-Andrew Johnson was the 11th president of the United States.
-He was born in Raleigh, North Carolina in 1808.
+Andrew Johnson was the 17th president of the United States.
+He was born in Raleigh, North Carolina, in 1808.
 He was born into poverty and ran away to Tennessee at an early age.
 After starting his own tailor shop, he married Eliza McCardle.
 He soon entered politics and became known as an adept speaker.
-He frequently spoke against the southern aristocracy and was an advocate for the common man and poor farmer.
+He frequently spoke against the Southern aristocracy and was an advocate for the common man and poor farmer.

-During his term in office, Jonhson presided over Reconstruction, the period after the Civil War in which the southern states were re-integrated into the Union.
+During his term in office, Johnson presided over Reconstruction, the period after the Civil War in which the Southern states were reintegrated into the Union.
 Johnson and Congress argued over the specifics of Reconstruction.
 Johnson favored a quick restoration of rights and privileges, whereas Congress favored a more gradual approach.
 Tensions grew when Johnson replaced Secretary of War Edwin M. Stanton.
-Republicans claimed Johnson violated the newly passed Tenure-of-Office Act.
+Republicans claimed Johnson violated the newly passed Tenure of Office Act.
 The House of Representatives passed a resolution to impeach Johnson.
 Although he was acquitted (19 votes to 18), he was the first president to be impeached.